-If you, or a loved one, were injured in a motorcycle accident caused by someone else’s negligence, contact the Dietrich Law Firm P.C., a Best Law Firm of America, today at 716-839-3939.
+If you, or a loved one, were injured in a motorcycle accident caused by someone else’s negligence, contact the Dietrich Law Firm P.C. today at 716-839-3939.
 Our team of highly experienced and top rated Buffalo, New York motorcycle accident injury lawyers will fight the insurance companies to attempt to get you the compensation that you deserve for your injuries.
 This may include monetary compensation for your medical bills, lost time from work and pain and suffering.

 Astonishingly enough, in most other states riders that are at least 21 years old are still permitted to ride a motorcycle without a helmet.
 Throughout the United States, only 19 states have universal motorcycle helmet laws requiring helmets to be worn by all riders—New York is one such state.